learnedfriend/learnedfriend.github.io/_pages/about.md

 </h1>

-<b>Kia ora!</b> I'm a New Zealand lawyer interested in solving tricky problems.
+<b>Kia ora!</b> I'm a New Zealand lawyer and researcher interested in solving tricky problems.
 Whether you're trying to avoid legal risk or clean up a legal mess, I'm ready to help.

 I was previously an in-house laywer with the New Zealand government, but now act for individuals, businesses and community organisations too.
 I am especially interested in solving legal problems for people doing promising things in the [longtermism](https://en.wikipedia.org/wiki/Longtermism) and [effective altruism](https://en.wikipedia.org/wiki/Effective_altruism) movements.